gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In addition, the Gradle Module Metadata file also includes SHA256 and SHA512 checksums on referenced artifacts.

+Since 6.0.1, if your external repository doesn't support SHA256 and/or SHA512 checksums, it is possible to disable upload of those checksums:

+- add `-Dorg.gradle.internal.publish.checksums.insecure` to the CLI or
+- add `org.gradle.internal.publish.checksums.insecure=true` to your `gradle.properties` file

 ### Support for in-memory signing with subkeys

 Gradle now supports [in-memory signing](userguide/signing_plugin.html#sec:in-memory-keys) with subkeys.